Skip links

 The Results: From Unknown to Recognized in U.S. Search

-Within six months of the content program launching, the company moved from page four and beyond to consistent first-page positioning for several high-value terms in pharmaceutical CRO and regulatory advisory search categories.
-The white space content around EU-to-U.S. regulatory translation began ranking within 90 days, as there was no meaningful U.S. competition for those specific entity combinations.
+Within six months of launching the content program, the company went from page four or lower to consistently appearing on the first page for several important terms in pharmaceutical CRO and regulatory advisory searches.
+The unique content about EU-to-U.S. regulatory translation started ranking within 90 days, since there was little U.S. competition for those topics.

-The most meaningful result was not the rankings.
-It was the shift in how Google categorized the company.
-By building the right entity relationships through deliberate, structured content, the site moved from being an unknown foreign domain to one Google recognized as genuinely relevant to American pharmaceutical and biotech search queries.
+The biggest win wasn’t just better rankings.
+It was how Google started to see the company.
+By building the right entity relationships with well-structured content, the site changed from being an unknown foreign company to one that Google saw as truly relevant for American pharmaceutical and biotech searches.

 What This Means for Life Sciences Companies Entering the U.S. Market

-If you are a pharmaceutical, biotech, or life sciences company trying to earn U.S. search visibility, keyword lists and standard content briefs will not move the needle the way entity-based strategy does.
-American search is competitive, and Google has sophisticated expectations about what belongs on a credible pharmaceutical or CRO website.
-Meeting those expectations requires understanding which entities your content needs to contain, how they need to relate to each other, and where your competitors have left gaps you can fill better than anyone else.
+If you’re a pharmaceutical, biotech, or life sciences company looking for better U.S. search visibility, keyword lists and standard content briefs won’t get you far.
+The U.S. search market is competitive, and Google expects a lot from credible pharmaceutical or CRO websites.
+To meet those expectations, you need to know which entities to include, how they relate, and where your competitors have left gaps you can fill.

-The process we used here applies directly to any organization entering a new geographic market or trying to build authority in a category where they are not yet recognized.
-It requires patience and precision, but the results compound in ways that paid search cannot replicate.
+This process works for any organization entering a new market or trying to build authority in a field where they aren’t yet known.
+It takes patience and attention to detail, but the results build over time in ways that paid search can’t match.

-If you are working through similar challenges, our guide to modern entity-based SEO is a solid place to start.
-You can also explore our broader life sciences marketing services and our dedicated entity SEO and semantic optimization services to see how we approach this work across the industry.
+If you’re facing similar challenges, our guide to modern entity-based SEO is a great starting point.
+You can also check out our broader life sciences marketing services and our specialized entity SEO and semantic optimization services to see how we help companies across the industry.

 Ready to Build Real Search Authority for Your Life Sciences Brand?

-Building U.S. search authority as a foreign life sciences company is a specific challenge that requires a specific approach.
-We have done this work before, and we know where most companies go wrong.
-If your pharmaceutical or life sciences marketing is not producing the U.S. visibility you need, contact the Emulent team.
-We will look at where your entity coverage is today and show you exactly what it will take to get where you need to go.
+Building U.S. search authority as a foreign life sciences company is a unique challenge that needs a tailored approach.
+We’ve done this before and know the common pitfalls.
+If your pharmaceutical or life sciences marketing isn’t giving you the visibility you want in the U.S., reach out to the Emulent team.
+We’ll review your current entity coverage and show you exactly what steps to take next.